The Power of Equipment in Blitz

 The Blitz Format is Great, and You Should Be Playing It!

-Jo (they/them) is an avid Flesh and Blood player, judge and, writer.
-They are one of the blitz specialists here at FABREC.
-Jo has played a lot of classes and heroes but, they have an affinity for two heroes in particular, Dash and Valda.
-When not playing FaB, Jo is typically filling their free time playing guitar, playing Apex Legends, or building their next Rube Goldberg machine of a deck.
+Jo is an avid Flesh and Blood player, judge and, writer.
+She is one of the blitz specialists here at FABREC.
+Jo has played a lot of classes and heroes but, she has an affinity for two heroes in particular, Enigma and Valda.
+When not playing FaB, Jo is typically filling her free time playing guitar, playing Apex Legends, or building their next Rube Goldberg machine of a deck.